Latest updates added 3 Feb 2023

 Once you are proficient on generating metta-vedana (loving feeling) towards yourself and your loved one, you should now stabilise it so that it can be used as an object for developing samadhi.

 Practice until you are comfortable with developing metta-vedana both on yourself, your loved one and are comfortable in using the generated metta-vedana as an object to establish access concentration.
-When you can confidently do this, you are ready for progressive loving kindness in regard to difficult people in your life in Meditation Skill 36.

 Simple Instructions: